-I am a doctoral researcher with the Weizenbaum Institute and TU Berlin.
-I investigate work practices of data creation and focus on power dynamics and their effects on machine learning datasets.
-Broadly, I am interested in questions of meaning creation and symbolic power encoded in training data.
+I am a Sociologist and a PhD candidate in Computer Science at TU Berlin.
+I work as a researcher at the Weizenbaum Institute.
+I investigate work practices of data production and focus on power dynamics and their effects on machine learning datasets.
+Broadly, I am interested in questions of meaning making and symbolic power encoded in training data.
 My work comprises ethnographic fieldwork with data annotators, collectors, and scientists in different sites around the world.
-I hold a BA degree in Communication in Social and Economic Contexts and a MA in Social Sciences.

 Wisdom for the Crowd: Discursive Power in Annotation Instructions for Computer Vision.